 Ofgem is also there to ensure your energy supply isn't interrupted if your supplier goes under.
 They do this by choosing a new supplier for you as an interim solution.
 Usually your existing tariff won't continue and you'll begin to pay the new tariff specified by the Ofgem chosen supplier.
-Depending on the supplier you're allocated, they may honour your previous tariff.
+Depending on the supplier you're allocated, they may honour your previous tariff but in the current market this is highly unlikely and you are most likely to be assigned a "deemed contract".

-No - Ofgem will be aware of your energy company going out of business, so will move you to a new supplier as soon as possible, but within that time period, your power won't be cut off.
-You should take a meter reading as soon as possible, once you're aware your energy supplier will no longer be trading.
+No. Ofgem will be aware of your energy company going out of business, so will move you to a new supplier as soon as possible, but within that time period, your power won't be cut off.
+You should take a meter reading as soon as possible, once you're aware your energy supplier will no longer be trading, and also ensure you capture a view as to the balance on your energy account i.e. are you in credit or debt and by how much NOTE: This is vital right now as suppliers going bust are shutting down websites and apps so ensure you do this NOW before anything happens and may be problematic further down the line.
 This arms you with the right information, if requested from your new supplier.

 In most circumstances, it will only take a few days for a new supplier to be appointed, but you need to ensure you wait until this has happened, instead of trying to find a new supplier yourself.
-If you're unhappy with the new supplier's tariff, once the switch has taken place, you're more than welcome to switch energy supplier, who is more competitively priced.
+If you're unhappy with the new supplier's tariff, once the switch has taken place, you're free to switch energy supplier to one who is more competitively priced or who you prefer to be with.
+There isn't much choice out there right now and, as we say, "Standard Variable" tariffs are the best option right now at the time of writing.